brookec123/CommentFixer/auto-file-and-function-comments/README.md

-# auto-file-and-function-comments README
+# Auto File and Function Comments README

-This extension will allow you to add comments to your Java, C/C++ (and header) files.
+This extension will allow you to add comments to your Python, Java, C/C++ (and header) files.
 All you have to do is have the file you want commented open, then press Alt+W.

 ## Features

-Adds file comments at the start for .java, .c, .cpp, .h, and .hpp files.
-Adds function comments in .java, .h, and .hpp files.
+Adds file comments at the start for .py, .java, .c, .cpp, .h, and .hpp files.
+Adds function comments in .py, .java, .h, and .hpp files.

 ## Extension Settings